 This is the scheduled maintenance table and service intervals for the Suzuki M109R, known as the “Bully” or “9” among fans (myself included).

 The Suzuki M109R has many names, from the VZR1800, to the Suzuki Boulevard M109R, through to the Suzuki Intruder M1800R.
 But most people know it as the M109R (I think).

 It’s a huge, stomper of a muscle cruiser, with dyno tests showing 120hp at the rear wheel — massive for a cruiser.

 The M109R was first released in 2006 and it has barely changed since then.
 The early models already had fuel injection, and the latest models still don’t have ABS, so there is no difference in maintenance for any of the M109R models.
-There have been some improvements to the gears (the very earliest ones would drop their second gear) and clutches, but none of those changes affect the maintenance schedule.
+There have been some improvements to the gears (the very earliest ones would drop their second gear) and clutches, but none of those changes affects the maintenance schedule.

 Suzuki M109R Maintenance Schedule

-The chart below lists the recommended intervals for all the required periodic service work necessary to keep the motorcycle operating at peak performance and economy.
+The chart below lists the recommended intervals for all the required periodic service work necessary to keep the Suzuki M109R operating at peak performance and economy.
 Mileages are expressed in terms of kilometers, miles, and time for your convenience.